FerranAlborch/Implementation-RLWE-based-distributed-key-generation-and-threshold-decryption/README.md

 # Implementation: RLWE-based distributed key generation and threshold decryption

-This repository contains source code of the protocols from the paper *RLWE-based distributed key generation and threshold decryption* by Ferran Alborch, Ramiro Martínez and Paz Morillo.
+This repository contains source code of the protocols from the paper *RLWE-based distributed key generation and threshold decryption* by Ferran Alborch, Ramiro Martínez and Paz Morillo, [https://doi.org/10.3390/math10050728](https://doi.org/10.3390/math10050728).

 ## Run